rockettheme/docs/Docs/joomla/basic/INDEX.md

 (image)

-After you download the RocketLauncher zip file, you can unpack it.
+After you download the RocketLauncher ZIP file, you can unpack it.
 This will give you a directory filled with the files you'll need to install Joomla and the RocketTheme template on your site.

 (image)